UoMCS/softeng/17-dealing.md

 ## What You Have to Do

-### Step one {#stepone}
+### Step 1: Acquire, Build and Test {#stepone}

-Following the same process covered in the workshops, each team member should acquire their own local copy of the team repository, learn how to build and test it, and run the code as a locally hosted version of the game.
-Instructions for doing this are in chapter \@ref(guiding).
+Following the same process covered in the workshops, each team member should:
+- acquire their own local copy of the team repository
+- build and test the Stendhal game
+- run the code as a locally hosted version of the game.

-### Step two {#steptwo}
+### Step 2: Assignment of Issues {#steptwo}

-Once you have had a chance to get used to working with the Stendhal code base, we'll upload a number of issues to the project's issue tracker.
-Each issue will describe a bug or problem with the code base that you are asked to fix.

-For each issue in this list, perform a minimal examination of the code base and decide as a team who will be responsible for fixing each bug.
-The issues should be assigned to the responsible person in the issue tracker.
+For each issue in this list:

+- perform a minimal examination of the code base
+- decide as a team who will be responsible for fixing the bug
+- the issues should be assigned to the responsible person in the issue tracker

-**Important: every member of the team must be assigned as the responsible person for one issue.**
+**Every member of the team must be assigned as the responsible person for one issue.**

 If your team has the same number of members as there are issues, then you should plan to fix all the issues.
 If your team has fewer members than that, you can choose which issues you will address.
 For example, a team of 5 students will choose 5 of the issues to address in this coursework, and may ignore the others.
 In this case, leave any unselected issues unassigned, and remove them from the Coursework 1 Release milestone in your issue tracker.
-The automated marking system will mark only those issues that are associated with the milestone at the deadline.
+**The automated marking system will mark only those issues that are associated with the milestone at the deadline.**

 ::: {.rmdnote}

 (ref:infobox)

 **Bugs vs Features**

-Every year, this exercise raises questions from students who are concerned that their assigned “bug” isn't really a bug.

 What is a software bug?
 The most widely accepted definition is that a bug occurs when the implemented behaviour of a system deviates from its specification.
 This contrasts with a feature, which is defined as new behaviour needed of the system, that is not currently described in the specification.